Creating a blog using Nuxt and Nuxt Content - with TailwindCSS

 and create a blog/

+folder.
 Create a _slug.vue

-(our dynamic page) file and
+(our dynamic page) file and insert the following

 pages/blog/_slug.vue